AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 Do you know that the `IsBankWithExtraComplianceRules` function was called?
 The fact that this function was called or not is not an interesting business outcome.
 The extra rules being run (or not) is.
 Test that this happens.

 [A test is not always scoped to a method or a class](https://www.youtube.com/watch?v=EZ05e7EMOLM).
 You should be able to refactor by extracting the method, [and the tests still pass and add value](https://www.youtube.com/watch?t=600&v=EZ05e7EMOLM&).
+[Fine-grained, close-coupled unit tests are not always best](https://www.anthonysteele.co.uk/TestPyramid#pitfalls).

 ### When to extract static functions